pangeo-forge/pangeo-forge-orchestrator/README.md

 To be set to the Pangeo Forge Prefect Cloud [project](https://docs.prefect.io/orchestration/concepts/projects.html#projects) name.

 ## Install
-The use of a virtual environment is recommended.

 From source
 ```
 $ pip install git+https://github.com/developmentseed/pangeo-forge-prefect.git